-It’s a question that’s plagued schools around the country for years and in light of the recent teaching crisis it’s resurfaced back to the forefront of everyone’s minds, because despite how much we talk about it, teachers’ workloads are still a cause for concern.
+It’s a question that’s plagued schools around the country for years and in light of the recent teaching crisis it’s resurfaced and is back to the forefront of everyone’s minds, because despite how much we talk about it, teachers’ workloads are still a cause for concern.

 When we look at the amount of hours teachers spend working each week and the additional pressures they’re under with budget constraints, growing class sizes and the implications of the current government’s stance on Grammar Schools, it can be overwhelming when trying to think of ways to tackle everything.
 This is especially apparent when some of the changes that can be made to reduce teacher working hours in the long term may seem small in comparison to the stress everyone is experiencing.